tripu/Vita/doc/miscellanea.md

 You like him in general, and find yourself agreeing with what he says most of the time (and being amused and/or stimulated by his direct style).

 Among many other subjects related to the news and to world affairs, this person discusses race issues from time to time.
-When doing so, he sometimes uses terms like &ldquo;nigger&rdquo; to refer to black people.
+When doing so, he sometimes uses terms like &ldquo;nigger&rdquo; to refer to his race.
 He also exploits racial stereotypes about blacks (stealing social benefits, clinging to their guns and bling, etc)&nbsp;&mdash;&nbsp;either for humour, or to get his point across.